binkley/wrong-place-wrong-time/homebrewery-part-1.md

 this. <br>
 (pauses) <br>
 This second sheet is blank. <br>
-(frowns and rubs a silver band on one finger — a faint shimmer crawls over the parchment) <br>
+(frowns and rubs a silver band on one finger &mdash; a faint shimmer crawls over the parchment) <br>
 I see, disguised, and freshly done so.
 }}